Our practice uses high power magnification to enhance the precision of patient care.

 Many patients, especially younger patients, are very familiar with the latest technology and are comfortable with the high tech practice.
 Computers and TV screens are their primary method of information processing.

-Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
+Dental radiographs are valuable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is minimal.
-Drs.
-Waheed and Ramirez utilize Digital Imaging Technologies within the office.
+Our doctors and hygienists utilize Digital Imaging Technologies within the office.
 The exposure time for digital imaging is about 50% less when compared to traditional radiographs.

 Additionally digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.